acareau/Comp472---Project-2/README.md

 # Comp472---Project-2
+# Briac Cordelle 40167269
+# Alexandre

 Question 1 (Java):

 a) How many hidden layers have you used?

 None.
 This is a simple function, two input nodes to one output node.

 b) What are the weights and biases of each node?